LasagnaCake/MakaiLib/README.md

 ## Documentation

-Currently nonexistent.
+Currently VERY scarce.
 Some of the code is commented.

 ## TODO